 · The mortgage lender.
 Mortgage lenders may have different policies or criteria for determining how much influence a credit score has over the mortgage rate.

 · The housing market.
 Mortgage rates are impacted by the health of the economy and the housing market.

 When comparing mortgage rates, it is common to see lower rates among 15-year mortgages than 30-year mortgages.
 The difference in loan terms translates to higher risk; the lender must wait an extra 15 years to collect all the money from the borrower, which is 15 more years that the borrower could potentially stop making payments.

 The average mortgage interest rates in 2022 were extremely low.
-In fact, the last several years have broken many records for low rates in the U.S. However, rates are on the rise in.
-2023, and currently, 30-year mortgage rates are around 7.1%, while rates for 15-year mortgages can be as low as 5.98%.
+In fact, the last several years have broken many records for low rates in the U.S. However, rates were on the rise in 2023, hitting highs of 7.79%.
+Those rates have finally seemed to cool down.
+Currently, 30-year mortgage rates are around 6.69%, while rates for 15-year mortgages can be as low as 5.96%.

 Another step in finding an affordable mortgage is to analyze your financial situation.
 It is important to determine how much you can afford to pay on your monthly mortgage bill to avoid overspending.
 Mortgage lenders may calculate affordability a bit differently; however, there are a few standard measures you can use to estimate your financial capability.

 Calculating mortgage affordability can be done by finding your debt-to-income ratio, or DTI.
 This is an expression of your debt compared to your income.
 Most mortgage lenders recommend spending no more than 28% of your monthly income on your mortgage, and no more than 36% of your monthly income on debt in general.

 You can calculate your DTI by totaling all your sources of debt (excluding any housing or living costs).
 Then, total all your sources of income.
 Once you have both figures, divide your debt by your income to arrive at your DTI, which is expressed as a percentage.